-Trophy hunting still takes place in a core part of the natural distribution range of the White Lions, and breeding/canned captive operations have put the gene pool under duress.
+Trophy hunting still takes place in a core part of the natural distribution range of the White Lions, and the captive breeding/canned hunting operations have put the gene pool under duress.
 The White Lion Trust has established a protected conservation area for free-roaming White Lions, and introduced 3 prides of the highest genetic integrity.
-A 10-year study by the White Lion Trust was conducted on the white lion ecology their reintroduction. behaviour, providing ground breaking evidence that White Lions are apex predators hunting as effectively as the wild tawny lions studied in the same free-roaming wildlife area [Turner, Vasicek & Somers 2015].
-This forms part of a PhD study on the 'Ecology of White Lions' being conducted by WLTs Lion Ecologist and Director of Conservation: J A Turner.
+A 10-year study by the White Lion Trust was conducted on the white lion reintroduction, their ecology and hunting behaviour, providing ground breaking evidence that White Lions are apex predators hunting as effectively as the wild tawny lions studied in the same free-roaming wildlife area [Turner, Vasicek & Somers 2015].
+This forms part of a PhD study on the 'Ecology of White Lions' being conducted by lion ecologist: Jason A. Turner.

 The White Lion Trust is partnering with local communities to encourage them to conserve natural heritage and wildlife through keeping land suitable for wildlife from being converted to farmland or developed for commercial reasons.
-The genetic research process provides a necessary foundation to have the White Lions listed on the Schedule of

-Threatened & Protected Animals of National Importance.
+The genetic research process provides a necessary foundation to have the White Lions listed on the Schedule of Threatened & Protected Animals of National Importance.